-Encouraging more physical activity is a critical step in preventing childhood obesity.
-But we can’t expect our kids to stay active if we’re watching from the couch!
-Exercise is most effective, and more fun, when it’s done as a group.
+Physical activity is a critical to preventing childhood obesity.
+Exercise is most effective and more fun when it’s done as a group.
 In addition to promoting your child’s health and learning, you’ll feel better, too!

 - Take a family walk around the block each night after dinner.

 - Play upbeat music and dance your way through family chore times.